 Champagne and sustainable development: diagnosis to action

-“The progresses of all is more effective than the prowess of a few” This idiom resumes strategy in Champagne to face global warming and to develop sustainable viticulture.
-From 2001 the environmental strategy has achieve: decreases in pesticides and fertilisers use, development of certified viticulture, wastewater recovery and reuse, reducing of the carbon footprint and a progressive adaptation to the global warming.
+“The progresses of all is more effective than the prowess of a few.”
+This idiom informs the strategy in Champagne which is to face global warming and to develop sustainable viticulture.
+From 2001 the environmental strategy has achieved decreases in pesticides and fertilisers use, development of certified viticulture, improved wastewater recovery and reuse, reduction of the carbon footprint and a progressive adaptation to the global warming.

 Prof. Steve Dorling, Professor of Meteorology in the School of Environmental Sciences at the University of East Anglia.